CNAME (Canonical Name) is a type of DNS record that is used as an alias for another domain.

 CNAME (Canonical Name) is a type of DNS record that is used as an alias for another domain.
 Let's give a real-life example.
-You bought a domain such as securityforeveryone.com then you offer an online email services.
-To do that you've created a new subdomain such as mail.securityforeveryone.com.
-However, you found out that some of mail clients use webmail subdomain as default.
-In that case, you can use a CNAME records to map webmail.securityforeveryone.com to mail.securityforeveryone.com.
-CNAME records must point to a domain name not an IP addresses.
+You bought a domain such as securityforeveryone.com then you offer an online email service.
+To do that you've created a new subdomain such as email.securityforeveryone.com.
+However, you found out that some email clients use the webmail subdomain as default.
+In that case, you can use a CNAME record to map webmail.securityforeveryone.com to email.securityforeveryone.com.
+CNAME records must point to a domain name, not an IP address.

-Also, another example of using CNAME records is using multiple ports of same IP addresses.
+Also, another example of using CNAME records is using multiple ports of the same IP addresses.
 You can use ftp.securityforeveryone.com (21), tomcat.securityforeveryone.com (8080), apache.securityforeveryone.com (80,443) on the same IP addresses.
-All of them can point securityforeveryone.com in the CNAME records.
-With that, when you move your server to another ip addresses you have to change securityforeveryone.com's A record only.
+All of them can point to securityforeveryone.com in the CNAME records.
+With that, when you move your server to another IP address you have to change securityforeveryone.com's A record only.

 Simple.
-Write your domain on the form that top of the page, that's all.
-Generally, people use CNAME to points another subdomain or main domain.
+Write your domain on the form at the top of the page to check cname records, that's all.
+Using Security for Everyone’s free cname lookup, you can get cname records and find all cname records for a domain as well as cname record check.
+Generally, people use CNAME to points to another subdomain or main domain.
 You can use DNS CNAME lookup tool to get them.

 dig -t cname securityforeveryone.com ;; ANSWER SECTION: www.securityforeveryone.com.
 168 IN CNAME securityforeveryone.com.

 If you can not see CNAME records that you want, you need to go where you manage the DNS records (usually the hosting provider panel) and check CNAME records.
 Do not forget that, CNAME records must be a domain name.
-And must be the only records for related subdomain.
+And must be the only records for the related subdomains.